maciejmikosik/quackery/main/doc/documentation.md

     Contract<Object> contract = Contracts::isEqualToItself;

-Contracts are useful when building a suite of similar cases.
+Contracts are useful when building a suite of similar stories.

 ```
     suite("string is equal to itself")